Skip to content

 How to Find Compassion for Our Enemies | The world’s future depends on all of us learning how to find compassion for our enemies.
 Find out what compassion truly is and how to cultivate it.

-I used to pride myself on being a do-gooder:
+I used to pride myself on being a do-gooder.

-Naturally, I met many idealists like me.
 But something began rubbing me the wrong way…

-I believe the world’s future depends on all of us learning how to find compassion for our enemies, as daunting as that may seem.
+The world’s future depends on all of us learning how to find compassion for our enemies, as daunting as that may seem.

 We all have a Mr. Hyde

+No one wants to admit their flaws.
 We all prefer seeing ourselves in a positive light.

 Yet each of us has a Mr. Hyde.

 In 1886, Robert Louis Stevenson published his famous novella, The Strange Case of Dr. Jekyll and Mr. Hyde, which called attention to our different selves.
-Namely, a “good” persona deemed appropriate for daily life (like Dr. Jekyll) that conceals our “bad” persona, full of repressed emotions and desires (Mr. Hyde).

 We often see our shadow in the unpleasant traits and actions of other people.
 By loathing someone else’s ignorance, laziness or vanity, for example, we may be unconsciously denying those traits in ourselves.